Connect with others who understand.

 8. Kidney Problems

-PNH sometimes causes kidney problems, although this is rare.
-There are a few possible reasons for this.
-The breakdown of red blood cells may cause iron to build up in the kidneys, or blood clots could form in the veins of the kidneys.
+Rarely, PNH causes kidney problems.
+It’s possible that the breakdown of red blood cells causes a buildup of iron in the kidneys or that blood clots may form in the kidneys’ veins.
 In some cases, the cause of kidney problems isn’t understood.

-Symptoms of kidney damage include urinating less than usual, ankle swelling, inflammation around your eyes, shortness of breath, nausea, and confusion.
+Symptoms of kidney damage include ankle swelling, inflammation around the eyes, shortness of breath, nausea, confusion, and less frequent urination.

 9. Inflammation